enhance-manageiq/docs/chapter_3/automation_using_ansible.md

-# Automation Using Ansible

 ## Introduction to Ansible

 Ansible is an open source tool which serves for configuration management, orchestration, provisioning and deployments.
 It is developed using python and runs on Windows, Mac, and UNIX-like systems.
-The Ansible itself is agentless i.e you don't need to install any client side software.It uses SSH connections.
-Hence,if you have well-oiled SSH setup, then you are roll up to use ansible in your environment.
+The Ansible itself is agentless i.e you don't need to install any client side software.
+It uses SSH connections.
+Hence, if you have well-oiled SSH setup, then you are roll up to use ansible in your environment.
 This also means that you can install it on only one machine and control your infrastructure from that machine itself.